Harithelamin/Is-poisonous/README.md

 4. EfficientNet B0

 # License
-This project is an open source and free for every one
+This project is an open source and free for everyone

 # Thank you